blakkd/faster-whisper-hotkey/README.md

 1. Whether you installed from PyPi or from source, just run `faster-whisper-hotkey`
 2. Go through the menu steps.
 3. Once the model is loaded, just focus on any text field.
-4. Then, simply press the hotkey (PAUSE by default) while you speak, release it when you're done, and see the magic happening!
+4. Then, simply press the hotkey (PAUSE, F4 or F8) while you speak, release it when you're done, and see the magic happening!

 When the script is running, you can forget it, the model will remain loaded, and it's ready to transcribe at any time.